By Lisa Radinovsky, editor of Greek Liquid Gold

 Elena’s grandfather liked meat, but it was usually goat.
 Goats are free-range creatures that eat wild greens, sources of omega 3 fatty acids and antioxidants, so their meat is also a source of those healthy nutrients.
 Meat was not an everyday food, but it was eaten at celebrations that followed long religious fasting periods.

-Like many observant Greek Orthodox individuals, Dinos Paravantes fasted 200 days each year: “My grandmother would make sure.”
+Like many observant Greek Orthodox individuals, Dinos Paravantes fasted 200 days each year: “My grandmother would make sure,” said Elena.
 Elena believes fasting is underestimated in studies of the Mediterranean diet.
 Based largely on a vegetarian diet (including pulses), Greek Orthodox fasting also includes some seafood.

 Dinos’s wife never left the village to shop, so processed food was not part of the daily fare.
 “All dairy, eggs, meat, and olive oil were their own.
 They also had their own garden,” as Elena explained.
 Her grandmother’s cooking used a lot of olive oil, as her grandfather preferred.
 Olive oil was the “ever-present ingredient.
 When you make your own olive oil, you use generous amounts.”

 As millennia of wisdom suggest, generous use of olive oil makes sense as part of a healthy diet and an active lifestyle.
-In ancient Greece, Hippocrates recommended olive oil for 60 health problems, plus longevity.
+In ancient Greece, Hippocrates recommended olive oil for 60 health problems, including for assuring longevity.

-Olive oil’s praises ring out loud and clear from scientific journals to popular television networks and well-known periodicals that proclaim it part of the Best Diet year after year.
+Olive oil’s praises ring loud and clear from scientific journals and popular television networks to well-known periodicals that proclaim it part of the “best diet” year after year.

 We cannot all live in a Greek village, but we can still approximate the Mediterranean diet whose flavors can help transport us to a state of well-being.
 Elena Paravantes encourages everyone to join her healthy, long-lived grandparents and great-grandparents in reaping the benefits of a traditional Greek diet.